k2view-academy/K2View-Academy/articles/02_fabric_architecture/03_fabric_basics_getting_started.md

 ## Login Fabric

-### Enter Fabric from the Fabric Server
+### Enter Fabric From the Fabric Server

 Type **fabric** in the Fabric server command line.

-### Enter the Fabric Local Server
+### Enter the Local Fabric Server

 Open the **Fabric Console** via the Windows Search option.
 When opening a project, the Fabric Studio logs into the local Fabric server.

 Note that if there are no open projects in the Fabric Studio, you will not be able to open the local Fabric server.